braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_services.md

 - Regular call with deliverability expert (twice per month for Premium Deliverability and monthly Deliverability Monitoring) to provide:
   - Monitoring of deliverability performance by domain
   - Recommendations to improve email program performance and results utilizing data and established best practices
-- Crisis Triage - in the event of a deliverability issue, like a block or blacklist, our team will help mitigate and remediate
+- Crisis Triage: In the event of a deliverability issue, like a block or blacklist, our team will help mitigate and remediate